-The United States and the European Union are the world's largest economies, each producing about \$15 trillion in goods and services a year.
-Each is also the other's largest trading partners, with more than \$1.5 trillion in goods, services, and income receipts flowing across the North Atlantic annually.
+The United States and European Union are the world's largest economies, each producing about \$15 trillion in goods and services a year.
+They are also one another's largest trading partners, with two-way trade in goods and services approaching \$1 trillion annually.

 Despite the depth and breadth of this commercial relationship, differences in regulation are overwhelmingly cited as the primary obstacle to enhanced trade between them.
-An exhaustive study of these differences in 23 different sectors 1 estimates that reducing even half of these divergences would lead to GDP increases for the EU and the U.S. of over \$200 billion per year, with exports increasing substantially in both.
+An exhaustive study of these differences in 23 different sectors1 estimates that reducing even half of these divergences would lead to GDP increases for the EU and US of over \$200 billion per year, with exports increasing substantially in both.
 Many of these regulatory differences are 'unnecessary,' as the U.S. and EU, democratic societies with comparable levels of income and wealth, strive to provide similar levels of consumer, environment and investor protection; that is, their regulatory outcomes are similar, even if procedures and details differ.

-The European Union and the United States should adopt an ambitious approach to regulatory issues in the context of a comprehensive transatlantic trade and investment agreement, with the purpose of enhancing regulators' efficiency and thus effectiveness in fulfilling their domestic regulatory mandates.
-In particular, in addition to strong and binding technical barriers to trade (TBT) and sanitary/phyto-sanitary (SPS) provisions, the EU and the U.S. should agree on regulatory cooperation provisions that will:
+The European Union and the United States should adopt a uniquely ambitious approach to regulatory issues in the context of a comprehensive transatlantic trade and investment agreement, with the purpose of enhancing regulators' efficiency and thus effectiveness in fulfilling their domestic regulatory mandates.
+In particular, in addition to strong and binding technical barriers to trade (TBT) and sanitary/phyto-sanitary (SPS) provisions, the EU and US should agree on regulatory cooperation provisions that will:

-- Establish a clear goal of having counterpart U.S. and EU regulators determine where their regulatory regimes aim for compatible regulatory outcomes, such that a product or service that can be sold in one market can be made available for purchase in the other; and - ➤ Provide new tools and a governing process to guide regulatory cooperation on both a crosscutting and sector-specific basis, which will help address divergences in both existing regulations and future regulatory measures.
+- Establish a clear goal of having counterpart US and EU regulators determine where their regulatory regimes aim for compatible regulatory outcomes, such that a product or service that can be sold in one market can be made available for purchase in the other; and - Provide new tools and a governing process to guide regulatory cooperation on both a crosscutting and sector-specific basis, which will help address divergences in both the existing stock of regulations and in future regulatory measures.

 Obviously, a determination that specific regulatory approaches are compatible can come only after intensive study and establishment of full trust and confidence between counterpart regulators.
-This will take time, and a U.S.-EU agreement should allow for this, creating an 'evergreen' process with a continuous agenda for advancement.
+This will take time and a US-EU agreement should allow for this, creating an 'evergreen' process with a continuous agenda for advancement.
 Further, in some sectors, the goal of full recognition may not be feasible or even desirable, but the process of studying the issue will likely lead to other benefits, such as simplification of reporting or data sharing requirements, elimination of duplicative testing, simplification of conformity assessment procedures, etc. Finally, the scope of coverage for regulatory cooperation should include financial regulations.